Dunera

 Non-Aryan refugee from Germany.
 Worked for a forwarding agency in Manchester.
 Was separated from his wife.
 Self-declaration: Protestant.

 Jewish socialist and trade unionist.
 Was in Sachsenhausen concentration camp.
 Came to England through the Society of Friends (Quakers).
-Was classified “C” but interned by Scotland Yard.
-In Australia gives profession as “tractor driver” and religion as Protestant.
+Was fired because he refused to work below the pay scale.
+Was initially classified as “C”, but interned by Scotland Yard with category “A”.
+In Australia gives profession as “tractor driver”.

 Gerhard Kripstaedt (27) • GP, PD